Beat the Peak Program

 Residential homes are considered the greatest source of potential reductions in peak energy demand.
 They are the largest contributors, as a whole, to the daily peak late in each day when water heating, air conditioning, and electric heating demands are the greatest.
 These units place the greatest demands for electricity during peak periods, yet they are the most easily managed.

-By allowing your Cooperative to control your electric water heater and your air conditioner or the cooling side of a heat pump, you are taking an active role in helping to maintain your current electric rate for as long as possible.
+By allowing your Cooperative to control your electric water heater, you are taking an active role in helping to maintain your current electric rate for as long as possible.

 How does The Switch Team work?